 The best wireless

-Why should you buy this: The Shure SE112 Wireless are comfortable, sound great for the money, and work with your jackless phone.
+Why you should buy them: The Shure SE112 Wireless are comfortable, sound great for the money, and work with your jackless phone.

 Why we picked the Shure SE112 Wireless: